Backup and Recovery

 |

-What is business continuity?
+What is Business Continuity?

 Business continuity is a strategy that organizations use to ensure that it is prepared to handle unexpected events that may disrupt their normal operations.
-A business continuity plan is likely to include procedures to help maintain and quickly recover critical functions, operations, and services in the event of a disaster or interruptions to its normal operations.
+A business continuity plan is likely to include procedures to help maintain and quickly recover critical functions, operations, and services in the event of a disaster or interruptions to normal operations.

-What is disaster recovery?
+What is Disaster Recovery?

 Disaster recovery is a subset of a broader business continuity strategy and describes the process of restoring critical systems and services after a disaster occurs.
 This includes restoring data and applications, hardware, networks, and other IT infrastructure components.
 The ultimate goal of disaster recovery is to minimize downtime and get business operations back up and running as soon as possible.